 - Download the ShareFile and General Assembly apps:

 - ShareFile – access the Commissioner Handbook and see General Assembly documents, including onsite reports.

 - General Assembly app – provides information on schedules, food events, seminars and exhibitors, and opportunities to interact with other attendees.

-- Read the Commissioner Handbook: Available for download in May 2020 (see above)
+- Read the Commissioner Handbook: Available for download a month prior to GA (see above).